IN THIS SECTION:

-The rapid rise in mining and unconventional gas exploration and production has emerged as a major issue for farmers, who are concerned about the perverse affects such developments may have on agriculture, land and water resources.
+The rapid rise in solar and wind farms, mining and unconventional gas exploration and production has emerged as a major issue for farmers, who are concerned about the perverse affects such developments may have on agriculture, land and water resources.

-The NFF established the Resources Taskforce (formerly the Mining and Coal Seam Gas Taskforce) in 2011 to tackle Federal issues around competing land use changes, the relationship between the agriculture, mining and unconventional gas industries, and to assist member organisations to work collaboratively on state based legislation.
+The NFF Climate & Energy Taskforce, jointly with the Sustainable Development Committee is working to address issues around competing land use changes, the relating between agriculture, miining and unconventional gas industries, and to assist member organisations to work collaboratively on state based legislation.

-The Taskforce's three main priorities are ensuring mining and unconventional gas developments pose no damage to productive agricultural land, no net negative impact on valuable water resources, and a demonstrated respect for farmers and regional communities.
+The Committees seek to ensure emerging land use activities pose no damage to productive agricultural land, no net negative impact on valuable water resources, and a demonstrate respect for farmers and regional communities.